deepak7642/deepak7642/README.md

-- 👋 Hey.... there, I am Data Science Enthusiast and also want to explore more in the Data Science field to get more exposure.
+- 👋 Hey.... there, I am an enthusiast of Data Science with 4 months of experience seeking more exposure to make use of my past and present knowledge.
-- 👀 Currently pursuing "Integrated Program of Business Analytics" to enhance my skills as well as gain new skills also..
+- 👀 Currently pursuing "Integrated Program of Business Analytics" to enhance my skills.
-- 🌱 My Skills : Python, R programming (new skill added), Data Analysis, Data Exploration and Visualization, Machine Learning, more to come......
+- 🌱 My Skills : Data Cleaning, Feature Engineering, Data Exploration and Visualization, Machine Learning and Predictive Modeling.
-- 💻 Tools known with : Numpy, Matplotlip, Pandas, Sckit-learn, learning more......
+- 💻 Tools known with : MS Excel, Kaggle, Jupyter Notebook, Google Colab, Python, Pandas, NumPy, Matplotlib, Scikit-learn, Seaborn and SQL (Basics).
 - 💞️ I’m also looking for Jobs/Internships related to Data Analyst, Data Scientist and Machine Learning.
-- 🎊 Experience : The Sparks Foundation (one-month internship) and Currently working in A2J Tech (past 3 months).
+- 🎊 Experience : The Sparks Foundation (one-month internship) and A2J Tech - Solvendo (3 months internship).
-- 📫 How to reach me " below links will help you " :
+- 📫 How to reach me " below links will help you 👇🏻" :

   Youtube channel : https://www.youtube.com/channel/UCgIenOB7b3aEuo4e6Nv8BZQ